- Aims of this Guidance

 - Further Information

 The benefits of owning pets are well established.
 Having a pet can have physical and emotional benefits for a child as well as teaching them about responsibility and caring for living creatures.
 However, a number of children of different ages have been seriously injured or have died from attacks by dogs in recent years.

-Therefore the aim of this chapter is to assist practitioners to assess risk and take action to protect children from serious injuries which can be inflicted by dogs that are prohibited, dangerous or badly looked after by their owners.
+The primary aim of this guidance is to protect children in Cambridgeshire and Peterborough from the serious injuries that can be inflicted by dogs that are prohibited, dangerous or poorly managed.

-- The information that should be gathered when any child is injured by a dog and the criteria that should prompt a referral in line with the Referrals Procedures;
+- The information that should be gathered when any child is injured by a dog and the criteria that should prompt a referral to Children’s Social Care;

-- The basis for an effective assessment of risk and the options for action that should be considered in strategy discussions or at Child Protection Conferences.
+- The basis for an effective assessment of risk and the options for action that could be considered by strategy groups or case conferences

 Research suggests that abuse of animals can be part of a constellation of intra-familial violence, which can include maltreatment of children and domestic violence and abuse.
 However, this does not imply that children who are cruel to animals necessarily go on to be violent adults, or that adults who abuse animals are also violent to their partners and/or children.
 Effective investigation and assessment are crucial to determine whether there are any links between these factors and the possible risks to the safety and welfare of children and/or vulnerable adults.